SteveBarnett/Remixing/_thinking/keep-going-omb-session.md

 - Don't worry about being a meditator.
 Or being a good meditator.
 Or being a bad meditator.
 - Just focus on meditating, on meditation.
-- Remember that you, your self, is a verb, an process of change.
+- Remember that you, your self, is a verb, a process of change.

 ### <del>Creativity</del> Meditation has seasons